mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/Blue Collar Necromancy.md

 ### Stunts

-**Optimistic Charmer.** Once per session you can reduce someone else's consequence by one level of severity (severe to moderate, moderate to mild, mild to nothing at all) by succeeding on an [[Empathy]] roll with a difficulty of Fair (+2) for a mild consequence, Good (+3) for moderate,
+**Optimiztic Charmer.** Once per session you can reduce someone else's consequence by one level of severity (severe to moderate, moderate to mild, mild to nothing at all) by succeeding on an [[Empathy]] roll with a difficulty of Fair (+2) for a mild consequence, Good (+3) for moderate,